Skip to main content

 LINEAR ALGEBRA GUIDE

-Allowed row operations: swap rows; multiply a row by a non-zero constant; add a multiple of one row to another row
+Valid row operations: swap two rows; multiply one row by a non-zero constant; add a multiple of one row to another row.
+These operations preserve the solution set of an augmented linear system.

 WORKED EXAMPLE